 Our second experiment tackled product selection and configuration on the product detail pages.
 It was obvious from the data that there was a big drop off in this part of the funnel.
 We had also heard from user feedback that this step was overly complex and confusing.
 We tested the original multi-step configuration flow against a simplified one-step process that featured clearer and more concise product details.
 Again, we split traffic 50/50 and ran the A/B test for 3+ weeks.
 People made it through this step of the funnel at a rate 19.5% higher than the control.
 This got the LOLA and thoughtbot team very excited!

-The LOLA team was incredible to work with, and we look forward to working with them in the future.
+The LOLA team was incredible to work with on these and additional projects our teams collaborated on.
 Check out the LOLA website!